 PRP requires periodic visits to the clinic and the procedure involves several injections to the scalp.
 PRP is an “off label” treatment, meaning that the FDA has not cleared or approved it for treatment of Androgenetic Alopecia.

 The difference between PRP and the Theradome is that the Theradome has been clinically proven and FDA cleared to

 3) regrow or promote new hair growth.

 PRP treatments only address #3, regrowing or promoting new hair growth.

 Yes, our helmets are for those affected by androgenetic alopecia who want their hair back and to stop hair loss.
 It’s FDA cleared for the safe and effective treatment of female and male pattern baldness.
 You can view our FDA clearance here: www.accessdata.fda.gov/cdrh_docs/pdf17/K171775.pdf

 Our helmet’s treatment is clinically proven to provide the following benefits over time:

-Results vary for each individual, but Theradome has been used by chemotherapy induced hair loss patients with great success.
+Results vary for each individual, but Theradome has been used by chemo induced hair loss patients with great success.

-We have had great feedback from many breast cancer patients experiencing hair loss.
-They have achieved results re-activating dormant hair follicles that have been affected by chemo treatments.
-Since there is nothing that has been developed specifically for chemotherapy-induced hiccups (CIH), we are excited about this potential new application.
+We have had great feedback from many patients who have achieved results re-activating dormant hair follicles which have been affected by chemo treatments.
+Since there is nothing out there that has been developed specifically for chemotherapy-induced hiccups (CIH), we are excited about this potential new application.
 If you have any questions about this potential treatment, there are a few great clinical trials with LPT (laser phototherapy and CIH) that you can reference.
-We recommend contacting your physician regarding usage of our device for your breast cancer hair loss.
+We recommend contacting your physician regarding usage of our device with your condition.